lmmsoft/LeetCode/README.md

 Put my solutions in C++, Java, Kotlin and Python

 Current Plan:
-1. Use java to solve problems for the first time
+1. Use Java to solve problems for the first time
 1. Use Kotlin to solve problems for the second time
 1. Use other language to solve problems for the third time